Arthur Compton: Commemoration

-Compton received many awards in his lifetime, including the Nobel Prize in Physics in 1927, the Matteucci Medal in 1930, and the Hughes Medal and the Franklin Medal in 1940.
-He was elected to the American Philosophical Society in 1925, the National Academy of Sciences in 1927, and the American Academy of Arts and Sciences in 1928.
-He is commemorated in various ways.
 Compton crater on the Moon is co-named for Compton and his brother, Karl.
 The physics research building at Washington University in St Louis is named in his honor, as is the university's top fellowship for undergraduate students studying math, physics, or planetary science.
-Compton invented a more gentle, elongated, and ramped version of the speed bump called the "Holly hump", many of which are on the roads of the Washington University campus.
+Compton invented a more gentle, elongated, and ramped version of the speed bump called the "Holly hump", many of which were installed on the roads of the Washington University campus.
+However, they were later removed.
 The University of Chicago remembered Compton and his achievements by dedicating the Arthur H. Compton House in his honor.
 It is now listed as a National Historic Landmark.
 Compton also has a star on the St. Louis Walk of Fame.
 NASA's Compton Gamma Ray Observatory was named in honor of Compton.
 The Compton effect is central to the gamma ray detection instruments aboard the observatory.